Cold Creek Manor: Plot

-Cooper Tilson, his wife Leah, and their two children, Kristen and Jesse, move from New York to the country after purchasing a mansion.
+Cooper Tilson, his wife Leah, and their two children, Kristen and Jesse, leave New York after purchasing a country mansion.
 The previous owner, Dale Massie, convinces Cooper to hire him to help with repairs.
 Dale, recently released from prison, initially appears to be a good, kind worker.

-As Cooper sorts through the mess in the house, he comes across many old documents and photographs and decides to record the history of the building on film.
-A series of unusual incidents start to occur; Cooper is pursued by an unknown car, multiple venomous snakes are found on the property, and Kristen's horse is mysteriously killed, leading Cooper to suspect Dale.
-Cooper also witnesses Dale strike his girlfriend Ruby in a crowded bar.
+During renovations, Cooper discovers old documents and photographs and decides to record the history of the building on film.
+A series of unusual incidents unfold: Cooper is pursued by an unknown car, multiple venomous snakes are found on the property, and Kristen's horse is mysteriously killed.
+Cooper suspects Dale, particularly after seeing him strike his girlfriend Ruby in a crowded bar.

-To learn the details of the manor's past, Cooper visits Dale's aging, demented father who lives in a nearby nursing home.
-The man's disjointed comments lead Cooper to believe Dale murdered his wife and children who have been missing for several years; Dale claims his wife fled with the children when he was imprisoned.
-Sheriff Annie Ferguson, Ruby's sister, is initially skeptical about Cooper's accusation but later slowly starts to believe he may be correct.

-One afternoon after a heated argument with Dale, Cooper finds a dental retainer along with human teeth in the gravel of his driveway, which he compares to old photos and finds it matches that of Dale's daughter.
-Afraid for his family's safety, Cooper sends them back to stay in the city while he attempts to gather more evidence to incriminate Dale.
-Meanwhile, Dale visits his father and smothers him to death when he insults him and reveals his knowledge of Dale's crimes.
+During his historical research of the manor, Cooper visits Dale's demented father in a nursing home.
+His disjointed comments convince Cooper that Dale murdered his wife and children.
+Dale claims his wife fled with the children when he was imprisoned years earlier.
+Sheriff Annie Ferguson, Ruby's sister, is skeptical about Cooper's accusation but slowly starts to believe him.
+Cooper finds a dental retainer and human teeth in the gravel of his driveway, which he matches to photos of Dale's daughter.
+Cooper his family back to the city while he attempts to gather more evidence against Dale.

-Later that night as a storm approaches, Leah returns to the house alone, having been informed by the children the location of a deep well on the property, called the Devil's Throat.
-She and Cooper lower a video camera into the well and find the rotting corpses of Dale's wife and children.
-Cooper contacts Sheriff Ferguson, unaware Dale has attacked and disabled her and she is unconscious in her office.
-Dale goes to the Devil's Throat and punctures Cooper's truck tires.
-Dale pushes Leah into the well but Cooper manages to pull her out.
-They get back to the house where Dale has torched Leah's car.
-The Tilsons find themselves trapped in the house as Dale cuts the electricity.
+Dale smothers his father to death after he reveals knowledge of Dale's crimes.
+Leah returns to the house alone, after the children inform her of a deep well on the property called the Devil's Throat.
+She and Cooper find the rotting corpses of Dale's wife and children with a video camera lowered into the well.
+Cooper contacts Sheriff Ferguson, unaware Dale has attacked her and left her unconscious in her office.
+Dale goes to the Devil's Throat, punctures Cooper's truck tires, and pushes Leah into the well.
+Cooper rescues her and they shelter in the house.
+Dale has torched Leah's car and cut the electricity to the home.